adamhsparks/ChickpeaAscoDispersal/README.md

 The goal of this research is to examine the role of _Ascochyta rabiei_ conidia dispersal of chickpea ascochyta blight in Australia.

 A user-friendly website of this research compendium is available here, <https://adamhsparks.github.io/ChickpeaAscoDispersal/>.
-Interested parties may wish to view the data analysis and visulasation pipeline as well as model fitting, these are available under the "Articles" menu item of the webpage.
+Interested parties may wish to view the data analysis and visualisation pipeline as well as model fitting, these are available under the "Articles" menu item of the webpage.

 ## Project team